plasmon360/plasmon360.github.io/content/articles/Misc/understanding_randomness_with_a_coin_part1.md

 ![]({filename}/images/coin_toss_expt1.png){.center}

 As expected it is generating 'Heads' and 'Tails' randomly with the number of tosses.
 But you can see that the number of 'Heads' is not exactly the half of the tosses.
 If we repeated this expt of one trial, we will get different numbers.
-So there will uncertainity in the fraction of heads.
+So there will uncertainty in the fraction of heads.

-To understand that uncertainity, lets conduct a series of expt runs.
+To understand that uncertainty, lets conduct a series of expt runs.
 For each run, we will conduct different trials consisting of different number of tosses and calculate the fraction of heads in each trial.

-We will look at the effect of number of tosses in a trial and see if it varies with number of tosses or the expt run.
-So the outline of our expt is as follows
+The outline of our expt is as follows:

 Expt Run1:

     Trial 1 (Toss for 50 times).
 Calculate the fraction of heads.
     Trial 2 (Toss for 100 times).
 Calculate the fraction of heads.
     ...
     Trial x (Toss for 20000 times).
 Calculate the fraction of heads.

 Expt Run2
     Repeat of Run1

 Expt Run3
     Repeat of Run 1

     ...

 Expt Run 10

+Lets write some code to do this.

     #!python
     ## Lets define the expt with a series of trials